 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (generally small) amount of electricity qualify for SRECs or other performance-based incentives.
-SRECs and performance-based incentives in general are typically offered by your state government.
-SRECs can be sold to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a specified (generally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically given by your state government.
+You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

-- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
-States or counties will also sometimes offer limited-time rebates.
-The value of a rebate will usually come off your total price before tax credits are calculated.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
+Counties or states will also sometimes offer limited-time rebates.
+The value of a rebate will usually be deducted from the total price before any tax credits are calculated.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 might qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+With the new provisions, solar installation projects that are completed between 2022 and 2032 may be eligible for a 30% tax credit.
+This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives